Franchise agreements are regulated in Australia by the Franchising Code of Coduct (the Code). The Code provides that a franchise agreement:

 Most franchise agreements provide that the franchisee must comply with the operations manual.
 If the franchisee does not comply with the operations manual that will be considered a breach of the franchise agreement.

-These set out initial and ongoing fees, such as
+The payment provisions in a franchise agreement include initial and ongoing fees, such as

 - the initial franchise fee,